xmlking/rest-api-docs/README.md

 -------------
 API docs for Grails 3.1.x Restful API

-Challenge with REST API documentation is, it quickly get out of sync with current implementation as developers implement new futures.
+Challenge with REST API documentation is, it quickly get out of sync with current implementation as developers changes code.

-This project demonstrate how developers can generate API docs and keep in sync with code changes.
+This project demonstrate how developers can generate API docs and keep in sync with code changes using rahulsom's [swaggydoc](https://github.com/rahulsom/swaggydoc) plugin.

 ![API Docs](./api-doc.png)